leenathomas01/AnthropicStrainCaseStudy/methodology.md

 ### Limitations and Ethical Notes
 - **Scope**: Observations from one user profile; broader reproducibility may vary by interaction density.
-- **Ethics**: All interventions prioritized model stability—no data shared without consent.
+- **Ethics**: All interventions prioritized model stability.
 Findings anonymized where possible.
 - **Next Steps**: Suggest API-level tests for controlled overflow simulation.

 This methodology ensures findings are grounded, reproducible, and collaborative—inviting Anthropic to refine based on real entropy.